Loert423/Random-Chord-Generator/README.md

 The program generates a MIDI file in the local directory which is automatically opened and played by WMPlayer while the program is running.

 ## How to use
-To enter your answer, enter the notes you hear in ascending order, separated by a space.
-For instance, if you hear a B major chord starting on B4 enter:
+To enter your answer, enter the pitches you hear in ascending order, separated by a space.
+For instance, a B major chord starting on B4 would be written thus:
 ```
 B4 D#5 F#5
 ```